-The purpose of the present work is to give a more complete derivation of this model and to more thoroughly characterize its shock solutions, including their dependence on b.
-In §2 we present a full derivation following the assumptions of Zhou et al. While the equations we derive are slightly different, they appear to have the same qualitative behavior.
-In §3 we recall the classical theory for hyperbolic systems of conservation laws, and in §4 we apply these methods to the system we have derived.
-For double shock solutions, we find the two shock speeds do become equal at a certain precursor thickness b, below which the equations have no classical solution.
-In §5 we compare this case to the mathematical theory of singular shocks, in which a delta mass is concentrated at the discontinuity.
-We study one approximate singular shock solution and find the particle concentration exceeds the limit of close packing, suggesting the model is inaccurate at high concentrations.
-We propose a modified form for the settling velocity in §6 which causes both the particle and fluid velocities to vanish at close packing, and find the resulting equations appear to be well-posed for all precursor thicknesses.
-Then we conclude in §7 that the modified equations represent a more realistic model for particle-laden films.
+The purpose of the present work is to give a more complete derivation of this model describing the ridge regime, and to more thoroughly characterize its shock solutions, including their dependence on b.
+Aspects of these solutions motivate a revision of the particle settling model, which appears later in the manuscript.
+In section 2 we present a full derivation following the assumptions of Zhou et al., which was not included in their work.
+While the equations we derive are slightly different, they appear to have the same qualitative behavior.
+As in [59] we present two forms of the model equations.
+The "full system" including fourth-order terms due to surface tension is beyond the scope of our subsequent analysis, but nonetheless important for a faithful description and for modeling phenomena such as the capillary ridge and the fingering instability.
+The first-order "reduced system," which we study in section 4, is expected though not guaranteed to approximate the full system away from the contact line.
+In section 3 we recall the classical theory for hyperbolic systems of conservation laws, and in section 4 we apply these methods to the reduced system.
+For double-shock solutions, we find the two shock speeds do become equal at a certain precursor thickness b, below which the equations have no classical solution.
+In section 5 we compare this case to the mathematical theory of singular shocks, in which a delta mass is concentrated at the discontinuity.
+We study one approximate singular shock solution and find the particle concentration exceeds the limit of close packing, suggesting this form of the model is inaccurate at high concentrations.
+We propose a modified form for the settling velocity in section 6 which causes both the particle and fluid velocities to vanish at close packing, and we find the resulting equations appear to be well-posed for all precursor thicknesses.
+We summarize our results in section 7, concluding that the modified equations appear more realistic, though a comparison with the fourth-order system and/or with experiments is still needed to establish their ultimate validity.